BIG UPDATE! Our AI rendering engine just got a huge upgrade. The results are more accurate and realistic than ever. Try it now!

 MyArchitectAI currently accepts .jpg, .jpeg, and .png file formats.

-You can upload any interior or exterior design 3D model or sketch.
-Floorplans are not supported though (yet).
+You can upload any interior or exterior design CAD model, sketch, or even a render you'd like to improve.
+Floorplans are not supported yet.

 To ensure the best results, you should remove any objects or shapes that you don’t want to see in your rendering.
 This is because our AI engine detects lines and shapes so e.g. dimension lines could be interpreted as lamp posts.